- Beginning menstruation at an early age (before age 12)

 - Prior radiation therapy to the pelvis for treatment of a previous cancer

-The average woman in the United States has a risk for endometrial cancer of approximately 2.7%.
-Most cases are diagnosed after the age of 50, and the average age of diagnosis is 60.
+The average woman in the United States has a risk for endometrial cancer of approximately 3.1%.
+Most cases are diagnosed after the age of 50 with the average age of diagnosis being 60.
 Some hereditary cancer syndromes are associated with an increased risk for endometrial cancer.

 General Risk Factors